aiven/aiven-docs/docs/products/flink/howto/slack-connector.md

 title: Create a Slack-based Apache Flink® table
 ---

-With Aiven\'s Slack Connector for Apache Flink®, you can create sink tables in your Flink application and set up statements to send alerts and notifications to your designated Slack channel.
+With Aiven's Slack Connector for Apache Flink®, you can create sink tables in your Flink application and set up statements to send alerts and notifications to your designated Slack channel.
 This allows for real-time monitoring and tracking of your Flink job progress and any potential issues that may arise.

-You can access the open-source Slack connect for Apache Flink on Aiven\'s GitHub repository at [Slack Connector for Apache Flink®](https://github.com/aiven/slack-connector-for-apache-flink).
+You can access the open-source Slack connect for Apache Flink on Aiven's GitHub repository at [Slack Connector for Apache Flink®](https://github.com/aiven/slack-connector-for-apache-flink).

 ## Prerequisites